iBridges-for-iRODS/iBridges/docs/source/session.rst

 The Session home
 ----------------

-The :class:`Session.home` denotes your iRODS working path.
-For any relative paths that are created using an :doc:`IrodsPath <ipath>`, the path will be relative to the :class:`Session.home` that you have set.
+The :class:`Session.home` denotes your iRODS working path and can be referred to with `~`.
+For any relative paths that are created using an
+:doc:`IrodsPath <ipath>`, the path will be relative to the :class:`Session.home` that you have set.

 There are three ways to set the irods_home: